velartrill/velartrill.github.io/orig/kestrel.md

 The ambassador beckons.
 A technician approaches; I flinch as she touches the small of my back and she backs away, holding up her hands, a small, curved device clutched in one.

 *"Tch* -- I forget myself.
 Forgive the intrusion, comrade Ambassador."
 Lifuin sounds *stressed.* Understandable, given the circumstances, but it's a little bit fucking *terrifying* seeing the unflappable People showing *weakness.* "It is a headset.
 You may speak to your president without our voices intruding.
-Touch the contact by the earpiece if you need to take the conversation private, by the mouthpiece if you need to put her on hold."
+Touch the contact by the earpiece if you need to take the conversation private; by the mouthpiece if you need to put her on hold."

 I stare at the map in trepidation as the technician attaches the headset to my left ear, and then steps quickly away, bowing.
 The voice is so clear I almost spin to the left as it comes through.